Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 ## Bank app

-On connection, display enough main components to fill the viewport.
+On connection, display all main components (or tiles if too much scrolling)
 - account monitoring
 - money transfert
 - contract operations